lemon4ex/XcodeRootDebug/README.md

   debugserver host:port --attach=<process_name>
   debugserver /path/file --attach=<process_name>
 ```
-7. Restart `lockdownd` on jailbroken device
+8. Restart `lockdownd` on jailbroken device
 ```shell
 killall lockdownd
 ```
-8. Connect the jailbroken device to the computer, open `Xcode`, and use the menu `Debug->Attach to Process by PID or Name...` or `Debug->Attach to Process` to attach to any process you want to debug.
+9. Connect the jailbroken device to the computer, open `Xcode`, and use the menu `Debug->Attach to Process by PID or Name...` or `Debug->Attach to Process` to attach to any process you want to debug.

 ## Known issues
 * If you use [Palera1n](https://palera.in/) jailbroken device, you must install the `ldid` from the official source `palera1n strap`, and then copy `debugserver.entitlements` and `debugserver` to the jailbroken device , and execute the `ldid -Sdebugserver.entitlements debugserver` command on the jailbroken device, otherwise `debugserver` cannot be started.
 The `ldid` of the official source has been modified.
 Only by using it to sign the executable program can the command line tool be executed normally, otherwise an error will be reported.
+* If you have any other questions, please submit an issue

 # Background